leonhfr/go-db/docs/notes.md

 The **pager** receives commands to read or write pages of data.
 It is responsible for reading/writing at appropriate offsets in the database file.
 It also keeps a cache of recently-accessed pages in memory, and determines when those pages need to be written back to disk.

 The **os interface** is the later that differs depending on which operating system sqlite was compiled for.

+## World's Simplest SQL Compiler and Virtual Machine

+We're making a clone of sqlite.
+The front-end of sqlite is a SQL compiler that parses a string and outputs an internal representation called bytecode.
+This bytecode is passed to the virtual machine, which executes it.

+Breaking things into two steps like this has a couple advantages:

+- reduces the complexity of each part (e.g. virtual machine does not worry about syntax errors)
+- allows compiling common queries once and caching the bytecode for improved performance